MeltingDiamond/TBMM/README.md

 Anyone that contributes can get their name in the credits tab inside TBMM.

+TBMM is licensed under the [GNU General Public License v3 (GPL-3.0)](/LICENSE.md), so you can freely modify and distribute it.
+However, any changes you make and distribute should also be shared under the same license.

 Thank you for your contributions!

 ### Find any bugs please report them [here](https://github.com/MeltingDiamond/TBMM/issues) to help make TBMM better.

 ## Next update (ETA.
-Mai)
-Rewrite the code for TBMM.
-This is to make it easier to work with TBMM in the future and no new functionality will be added, but the backend will support dropbox for downloading mod data from.
+May)
+Start to make TBMM modular.
+Example would be moving all networking into one file then importing the correct function into main py file when needed.
+No new functionality will be added here.
+No major new functionality will be added.Around here TBMM will be officially open sourced

 ## Roadmap
 ### None version specific goals
-- [ ] Linux support (This is high priority)
+- [ ] Linux support (Will be added in the workflow)
 - [ ] Make a document/wiki for how to use TBMM
 - [ ] Show a prompt to download and setup correct version of The Bibites when choosing a mod.
 This will set it up in such a way that it is integrated into TBMMs files and can be reused for other mods made for the same version.
 - [ ] Add check to mods that displays if they have compatebility issue with other mods.